-Title: Associate Director, Nurse Anesthesia Program
+Title: Director, Nurse Anesthesia Program

 Office: Mary Gladwin Hall 302